dlwicksell/nodem/README.md

 You might need to copy the correct version of mumps.node for your system architecture and version of Node.js to ~/nodem/lib/mumps.node.
-The mumps.node pre-built modules, which you will find in ~/nodem/lib/, are named for the version of Node.js that they support, mumps12 for Node.js version 0.12.x, mumps10 for Node.js version 0.10.x, and mumps8 for Node.js version 0.8.x.
-Each module will also end in _x8664 for 64-bit, or _i686 for 32-bit systems.
-By default there is a mumps.node already there, which is a copy of the 64-bit version for Node.js version 0.12.x.
+The mumps.node pre-built modules, which you will find in ~/nodem/lib/, are named for the version of Node.js that they support, as well as which system architecture they are built for (i686 for 32-bit and x8664 for 64-bit).
+E.g.

+* *mumps0.8.node_{i686,x8664}* - Node.js v0.8.x
+* *mumps0.10.node_{i686,x8664}* - Node.js v0.10.x
+* *mumps0.12.node_{i686,x8664}* - Node.js v0.12.x
+* *mumps1.8.node_{i686,x8664}* - IO.js v1.8.x
+* *mumps2.5.node_{i686,x8664}* - IO.js v2.5.x
+* *mumps3.3.node_{i686,x8664}* - IO.js v3.3.x
+* *mumps4.2.node_{i686,x8664}* - Node.js v4.2.x
+* *mumps5.1.node_{i686,x8664}* - Node.js v5.1.x

+IO.js was a fork of Node.js, and as of version 4.0.0, has been merged back in to Node.js.
+Nodem should run on every version of Node.js starting with version 0.8.0, as well as every version of IO.js.
+However, in the future, both Node.js and the V8 JavaScript engine at its core, could change their APIs in a non-backwards-compatible way, which might break Nodem for that version.
+There are pre-built modules for the latest versions of each major release, such as v5.1.x for version 5.x.x.
+In most cases, these should run fine on any version that matches the major version number.
+For example, the mumps4.2.node_x8664 module should run fine on Node.js versions 4.0.0, 4.1.0, 4.1.1, 4.1.2, 4.2.0, 4.2.1, and 4.2.2.
+But not every version has been tested, so that might not apply to every one.
+They were built against the latest major release version available.
+For example, mumps3.3.node_x8664 was built on IO.js v3.3.1.

+By default there is a mumps.node already in ~/nodem/lib/, which is a copy of the 64-bit module for Node.js version 5.1.x.
 It is important to realize that the addon will not function unless it is called mumps.node, and a symbolic link won't work.
 E.g.

     $ cd ~/nodem/lib/
-    $ cp mumps12.node_x8664 mumps.node
+    $ cp mumps5.1.node_x8664 mumps.node
     $ cd -

 **NOTE:** The build file specifies several runtime linker paths, which are also embedded in the pre-built modules.
 One of them might match the path that GT.M is installed at on your system.
-These include the paths that are used with the Ubuntu fis-gtm package, /usr/lib/fis-gtm/V6.0-003_x86_64/, and the dEWDrop virtual machine image, ${HOME}/lib/gtm/.
+These include the paths that are used with the latest fis-gtm package for Ubuntu 15.10 (64-bit), Ubuntu 14.04 (32-bit), and the dEWDrop virtual machine image infrastructure link.
 If one of the paths match on your system, you can skip the next step of copying libgtmshr.so or setting $LD_LIBRARY_PATH.

 You might also have to move a copy of libgtmshr.so (GT.M shared runtime library) into a directory that will be searched by the dynamic linker/loader when mumps.node is loaded at runtime, if it isn't already located in one.
 You will find libgtmshr.so bundled with GT.M wherever you have installed it.
 There are a couple of things you can do at this point.
 You can move libgtmshr.so to a standard directory that is searched by the loader, such as lib/, or /usr/lib/, or on some systems, /usr/local/lib/.
 Then you will have to run ldconfig as root to rebuild the linker's cache.
 You could also create a symbolic link to it if you choose.
 E.g.

     $ sudo -i
     # cd /usr/local/lib/
-    # ln -s /opt/lsb-gtm/6.0-003_x8664/libgtmshr.so
+    # ln -s /opt/lsb-fis/gtm/6.2-002A_x8664/libgtmshr.so
     # ldconfig
     # exit